Scarabyte/SSW690-Project/docs/StatusUpdates/SSW 690 Weekly Status Update 20181104.md

 #### Team Goals for next week:

 * _Where do we want the project to be next week?_
+  * Continue to improve lane detection - Identify Road Features epic (Issue #17) is nearly complete

 #### Individual Goals

 ##### Adam:

 * _What do you plan to work on and accomplish in the next week?_
+  * Assist with issue closures and end-of-semester presentation as needed

 ##### Sapana: